telamon/oxytox/README.md

 Hello World!
 We have a somewhat early 🎁 for you.
-It's an experimental social game that lets you send real hugs to friends and family over the internet. ✨ But it's also a tiny puzzle, can you solve it? 🤓 Challenge someone you're comfortable with or just pm an oxytox to someone who could use it.
+It's an experimental social game that lets you send real hugs to friends and family over the internet.✨ But in truth it's a tiny puzzle, can you solve it? 🤓 Challenge someone you're comfortable with or just pm an oxytox to someone who could use it.
 After response, did you feel the "hugsies"?
 If yes, then why?